josephlord/specjour_rails_app/README.markdown

 A very simple Rails app, containing very simple RSpec and Cucumber tests.
 This app gives the specjour community a sane playground where they can try out specjour, and recreate any bugs they encounter.

+This Fork is particular is to test with Rails 4.

 ## Installation

     bundle install